JuliusFreudenberger/portainer-stack-git-redeploy-action/README.md

 ID of endpoint (environment).
 Required if your stack is not in local environment

+### `repositoryAuthentication`

+Use stored credentials to pull docker-compose.yaml from git repository.
+When credentials are stored, but this is not set to `true`, the action will fail

 ### `environment`

 Environment variables to set on the stack.
 When omitted, all existing variables will be cleared from the stack.
 Must be input as a JSON String; one array of objects each with the keys `name` and `value`